nesl/ice40_examples/uart_echo/README.md

 per second to be transmitted, i.e. BAUD.
 This example sets this to 9600 - which is slow.
-Under Linux, you may use the following commands to address the FPGA once the bistream was burnt to it:
+Under Linux, you may use the following commands to address the FPGA once the bitstream was burnt to it:

-  * minicom -b 9600 -D /dev/ttyUSB1   # or alternatively
+  * sudo minicom -b 9600 -D /dev/ttyUSB1   # or alternatively
-  * screen /dev/ttyUSB1
+  * sudo screen /dev/ttyUSB1

+If you need the 'sudo' depends on the permissions assigned to the device.
 The use of screen may sound surprising to many.
+It is a multifunctional tool.
 To become familar with it is however a very good investment and highly encouraged.
 Minicom you leave with "CTRL-A x", screen with "CTRL-A d".

+Linux users may also run a small C program to perform the I/O with the device, i.e. to prepare a subsequent embedding of the device in programms running on the computer.

+  * sudo ./host /dev/ttyUSB1 some text

+To evaluate the reliability of the communication, e.g. in a virtualised environment, we propose to use the here provided 'host' utility repeatedly.
+The "run2" target of the Makefile for instance combines it with an invocation of "watch" for a manual inspection.

 The 'uart_echo' example was derived from the only writing example 'uart_transmission' of Paul Martin after an idea